Krishu04rajput/HIVAI-Hive-Intelligence-Virtual-AI/Readme.md

-# SUAI (Self Updating Artificial Intelligence)
+# HIVAI (Hive Intelligence Virtual AI)

-SUAI is a lightweight AI system that learns from new data and updates itself over time.
+HIVAI is a lightweight AI system that learns from new data and updates itself over time.

 ## Features
 - Self-learning model